-This stitch is an excellent stitch for fabrics that tend to fray extensively such as linens and gabardines.
+This stitch is excellent for fabrics that tend to fray extensively such as linens and gabardines.
 Two rows of zigzag stitches are simultaneously sewn over the edge to insure that the fabric will not ravel.

 - 1 Pattern 37 - 2 Overedge Foot C